 Treatment will depend on the stage of the melanoma.
 Based on the biopsy results, you may only need to have the melanoma removed by your dermatologist who did the biopsy.
 However, in other cases, you will see a surgical oncology specialist, who will examine you, review the biopsy results, and make recommendations.
 Your treatment may include surgery to remove the area of the melanoma with a safety margin of normal skin, surgery to remove lymph nodes that the melanoma could spread to, medications given through an IV to target the melanoma cells, or a combination of these treatments.
 The medications, called immunotherapy and targeted therapy, are administered by a medical oncologist.

 Care Team Approach

-At UT Health Austin, we take a multidisciplinary approach to your care.
-This means you will benefit from the expertise of multiple specialists across a variety of disciplines.
-Your care team will include fellowship-trained cancer surgeons and dermatologists that are nationally recognized leaders at the forefront of their fields as well as physical therapists, social workers, dietitians, and more, who work together to help you get back to the things in your life that matter most to you.
-We also collaborate with our colleagues at The University of Texas at Austin, the Dell Medical School, and the Livestrong Cancer Institutes to utilize the latest research, diagnostic, and treatment techniques, allowing us to identify new therapies to improve cancer treatment outcomes.
-We focus on applying advanced surgical techniques, including robotic and laparoscopic surgery and other minimally invasive approaches, and are committed to communicating and coordinating your care with your other healthcare providers to ensure that we are providing you with comprehensive, whole-person care.
+benefit from the expertise of multiple specialists across a variety of disciplines.
+Your care team will include specialists that are nationally recognized leaders at the forefront of their fields, including dermatologists, medical oncologists, surgical oncologists, radiation oncologists, advanced practice providers, physical therapists, social workers, dietitians, and more, who work together to help you get back to the things in your life that matter most to you.
+We also collaborate with our colleagues at the Dell Medical School, The University of Texas at Austin, and the Livestrong Cancer Institutes to utilize the latest research, diagnostic, and treatment techniques, allowing us to identify and utilize new therapies to improve cancer treatment outcomes.
+We are committed to communicating and coordinating your care with your other healthcare providers to ensure that we are providing you with comprehensive, whole-person care.